Kyagara/hagelslag-go/README.md

 ## TODO/Ideas

+- Maybe an interface for both DialTCP and DialUDP.

 - Improve logging.

-- Keep the port as the document ID?

 - At high rates, DB connection errors out.